jjdblast/bigdata-pipeline_wiki/Start-Docker-Environment.md

 ## Troubleshooting
 ### Cannot Connect to Demo Home Page or Navigation Links?
 * Your services are either not started or you have not configured your cloud instance firewall rules (GCE) or security groups (AWS) properly
-* Check out [THIS](https://github.com/fluxcapacitor/pipeline/wiki/Troubleshooting-Environment) for further environment troubleshooting
+* Check out this [Troubleshooting Guide](https://github.com/fluxcapacitor/pipeline/wiki/Troubleshooting-Guide) if you're having problems